Concern in Minneapolis after new fatal shooting by ICE agents

 Photo: Abbie Parr/AP/TT

-Greg Bovino of the Border Patrol said at a press conference that the man intervened when ICE was about to arrest a "criminal immigrant" and that he was armed and resisted.
+Greg Bovino of the Border Patrol said at a press conference that the man intervened when ICE was about to arrest a "criminal immigrant," and that he was armed and resisted.
 His description of the events contradicts some of the available footage.

-The shooting is the third in three weeks in Minneapolis involving ICE.
-Renee Nicole Good, a mother of three, a U.S. citizen, was shot to death by an ICE agent on January 7.
-On January 14, a Venezuelan man was shot in the leg.
+Mother of three, Renee Nicole Good, a U.S. citizen, was shot to death by an ICE agent on January 7.
+On January 14, a Venezuelan man was shot in the leg by an ICE agent.

 Loading related articles...